kyleknap/langchain-azure/libs/azure-storage/intro_document_loaders_blog.md

 ### Loading documents from a container
-To load all blobs from an Azure Blob Storage container as LangChain [`Document`][langchain-document-ref] objects, instantiate the `AzureBlobStorageLoader` with the Azure Storage account URL and container name:
+To load all blobs from an Azure Blob Storage container as LangChain [`Document`][langchain-document-ref] objects, instantiate the [`AzureBlobStorageLoader`][langchain-azure-storage-loader-ref] with the Azure Storage account URL and container name:

 ```python